In Her Work Lúa Ribeira Challenges Societal Norms and Her Own Preconceptions

-Your project on the UK dancehall scene, Noises in the Blood, is your best-known body of work to date.
+Your project on the UK dancehall scene, Noises, is your best-known body of work to date.
 Can you explain how it came about, and the allure that the dancehall scene has for you specifically?

 Dancehall is a doorway into something else for me, and it fits into a general area of interest in my work which has to do with the exploration of communities, or places, I am structurally separated from.

 Dancehall music is very popular in the UK.
 When I started to listen to it and to read the lyrics, I recognized a sense of nonconformity, a strength in the discourse, that was coming from a struggle.
 I also recognized something transgressive in its approach to sexuality.
-Transgressive for me, for someone from my background.
+Transgressive for me, for someone from my background as Galician.

 I come from a culture that has been repressed until very recently.
 The consequences of this oppression during the Spanish dictatorship are very palpable in our identity, in our culture.
 When I came to the UK, I found I identified with, or admired, Jamaican culture, which has suffered and still does from oppression, but has kept its strength.